1. Home

 New 2025 Citroen C5 Aircross: engines, gearboxes, motors and batteries

-The entry-level powertrain for the new Citroen C5 Aircross is the Hybrid 145, which uses a 136PS, 1.2-litre petrol engine with a 12PS electric motor and a 48V battery.
+The entry-level powertrain for the new Citroen C5 Aircross is the Hybrid 145, which uses a 145PS, 1.2-litre petrol engine with a 12PS electric motor and a 48V battery.
 This mild-hybrid system, which is built into a dual-clutch automatic gearbox, can let the C5 Aircross run for up to 50% of urban journeys on electric power only, which Citroen says can cut fuel consumption and CO2 emissions by around 15% compared to a standard petrol car.

-The Plug-In Hybrid 195 model steps things up with a 150PS petrol engine and a 125PS electric motor, delivering a total of 195PS through a seven-speed automatic gearbox.
+Also coming in the future will be the Plug-In Hybrid 195 model steps things up with a 150PS petrol engine and a 125PS electric motor, delivering a total of 195PS through a seven-speed automatic gearbox.
 The PHEV's 21kWh battery provides up to 53 miles of electric-only driving, and charging up to 7.4kW.

 heycar recommends